ajvuik/Nixie_Clock/README.md

 * Gerber files provided, so you can order the PCB's yourself

 ### Known bugs:
-* Clock runs to fast(about a minute per week), external recievers are beeing created to remedy this problem(See WIP)
+* Clock runs to fast(about a minute per week), external receivers are beeing created to remedy this problem(See WIP)
 * Fading doesn't work

 ### Work in progress: